andruhon/gaunt-sloth-assistant/README.md

 ### Further configuration

-Currently only vertexai and anthropic can be configured with `gsloth init`.
+Currently vertexai, anthropic and groq can be configured with `gsloth init`.

 Populate `.gsloth.preamble.review.md` with your project details and quality requirements.
 Proper preamble is a paramount for good inference.